 You can add multiple approvers for both pre-deployment and post-deployment settings.
 These approvers can be individual users or groups of users.
 When a group is specified as an approver, only one of the users in that group needs to approve for the deployment to occur or the release to move forward.

 - If you are using Azure Pipelines, you can use local groups managed in Azure Pipelines or Azure Active Directory (Azure AD) groups if they have been added into Azure Pipelines.

 - If you are using Team Foundation Server (TFS), you can use local groups managed in TFS or Active Directory (AD) groups if they have been added into TFS.

 The creator of a deployment is considered to be a separate user role for deployments.
 For more details, see Release permissions.
 Either the release creator or the deployment creator can be restricted from approving deployments.

-Specify the Timeout for the approval.
-If no approval is granted within the timeout period you specify, the deployment is rejected.
+If no approval is granted within the Timeout specified for the approval, the deployment is rejected.

-- You can specify that the user who requested (initiated or created) the release cannot approve it.
+- Specify that the user who requested (initiated or created) the release cannot approve it.
 If you are experimenting with approvals, uncheck this option so that you can approve or reject your own deployments.

-- You can force a revalidation of the user identity to take into account recently changed permissions.
+- Force a revalidation of the user identity to take into account recently changed permissions.

-- You can reduce user workload by automatically approving subsequent prompts if the specified user has already approved the deployment to a previous environment in the pipeline (applies to pre-deployment approvals only).
-Take care when using this option; for example, you may want to require a user to physically approve a deployment to production even though that user has previously approved a deployment to a QA environment in the same release pipeline.
+- Reduce user workload by automatically approving subsequent prompts if the specified user has already approved the deployment to a previous stage in the pipeline (applies to pre-deployment approvals only).
+Take care when using this option; for example, you may want to require a user to physically approve a deployment to production even though that user has previously approved a deployment to a QA stage in the same release pipeline.

-Release Management can send notifications such as an email message to the approver(s) defined for each approval step.
-Configure recipients and settings in the Notifications page of the Settings hub.
+Notifications such as an email message can be sent to the approver(s) defined for each approval step.
+Configure recipients and settings in the Notifications section of the project settings page.